jbouwh/omnikdatalogger/README.md

 *HACS AppDaemon:* ![Validation](https://github.com/jbouwh/omnikdatalogger/workflows/Validate/badge.svg)

 ## Introduction
-The original version of this is a Python3 based PV data logger with plugin support, is specifically build for the Omniksol-5k-TL2 but have been tested with the firstgeneration inverter Omniksol-3K-TL as well.
+The original version of this is a Python3 based PV data logger with plugin support, is specifically build for the by Pascal Prins Omniksol-5k-TL2 but have been tested with a first generation inverter (Omniksol-3K-TL) as well.
 This datalogger can use data collected at the [omnikportal](https://www.omnikportal.com/) or at [solarmanpv](https://www.solarmanpv.com/portal) to fetch data pushed by the inverter.
-Pascal tried using the inverter directly, but the firmware seems _very_ buggy: it either spontanious reboots, hangs or returns seemingly random data.
+Pascal tried using the inverter directly, but the firmware seems _very_ buggy: it either spontanious reboots, hangs or returns random data.
 I have adapted this project and tried it in combination with my Omniksol-3k-TL.
 This model datalogger cannot be accessed directly for data collection, so I started using the portal api.
-Further support has been added for MQTT and is can now be integrated with Home Assistent using the AppDaemon addon.
+Support has been added for MQTT and the integration with Home Assistent using the AppDaemon addon.
-The comming version will support the processing of intercepted data on your local network.
-I wil provide a guide to explain the steps.
-This wil give an independent datalogging, but will also disable the data collection in the cloud.
-I am investigating a method that still will deliver the logged data to the omnik portla while interception.
+Now the new version it also makes possible to process intercepted logger messages and integrate the processing with Home Assistant (`localproxy` client).
+Polling the inverter directly is also possible using the tcpclient, but this client is not tested directly yet, since my inverter does not support this method.
+Special thanks to Wouter van der Zwan for his code (https://github.com/Woutrrr/Omnik-Data-Logger) and t3kpunk (https://github.com/t3kpunk/Omniksol-PV-Logger)

 ## How can I use Omnik Data Logger
 You can find severals apps for reading out Omnik solar inverters directly.
 But many inverters are older and cannot be read out directly in an easy way.
 If your solar system was connected to (https://www.omnikportal.com) then you can now integrate easy with Home Assistant and pvoutput.org.
-Since the omnikportal is having outages many times, an laternative will be welcome.
-There is an alternative portal at [SolarMAN](https://www.solarmanpv.com/portal) where you can login with your existing account and all of your data is being preserved!
+Since the omnikportal is having outages many times, an alternative would be welcome.
+There is an alternative portal at [SolarMAN](https://www.solarmanpv.com/portal) where you can login with your existing account and all of your data is being preserved.
+But as you could read in the introduction you can now also intercept the data traffic of your Omnik Wi-Fi module and optional still forward.
-Since omnikportal stopped working the client needed to be updated to work with the SolarMAN API.
-The code has now a pluggable client module and two new modules wille be developed.
+The code has a pluggable client module and two new modules (localproxy and tcpclient) have been developed.
-The first new client module is the `solarmanpv` client which replaces the old `omnikportal` client (code still available). `solarmanpv` is now the default client and ready for use.
-Make sure to update your configuration.
-The second module `localproxy` is in development (not ready yet) and will support local captured logging for datasystemens that do not support direct logging.
+The existing client modules `solarmanpv` and `omnikportal have now been expanded with two new modules (localproxy and tcpclient).
+Make sure to update your configuration and configure the `client` key onther the plugins section.
+The new module `localproxy` supports local captured logging.
+Access is not required, but you need accces to your router to add a static route to reroute the loggers traffic.
-My own PV system is of that type, so I can test with that easily.
-This module disables logging to omnikportal or solarmanpv and captures the data in your local network by simulating the backend
+This module disables logging to omnikportal or solarmanpv and captures the data in your local network by simulating the backend.

-This code will be based on is based on (https://github.com/Woutrrr/Omnik-Data-Logger) and (https://github.com/t3kpunk/Omniksol-PV-Logger).
-This feature will come later.
-There will be tutorial on how to capture the data in your local network.
+Check my [script `omnikloggerproxy.py` and documentation](https://github.com/jbouwh/omnikdatalogger/tree/master/scripts/proxy) for the interception of the inverter messages.
+This script makes it possible to intercept and forward at the same time.
+This meas you can still make use of the classic Omnik portal or Solarman PV portal.
+Forwaring and intercepting requires a server else where out of the intercepted routing, to be still be able to route to the logging servers as log thes are supported.

-The Home Assistant output plugin Integration requires a MQTT integration is set up.
+The Home Assistant output plugin Integration requires the MQTT integration is set up.
 The application uses MQTT auto discovery, so the devices and entities will show up automatically at the MQTT integration.
 If you want to use the [pvoutput](https://pvoutput.org) output plugin, then you need to create an account first.
-Temperature can also be logged (a [openweathermap](https://openweathermap.org) is needed).
+Temperature can also be logged (a [openweathermap](https://openweathermap.org) account is needed).
+If you capture using the localproxy or tcpclient client you can also log the inverters temperature and net voltage.

-The omnik portal presents approximately updates every 300 seconds.
-The interval defaults to 360 seconds counts from the last valid update time read from the portal.
-This way you wille nog miss any updates.
+My invereter presents updates approximately updates every 300 seconds.
+Fore times clients the interval defaults to 360 seconds counts from the last valid update time read from the portal.
+This way you will not miss any updates.

 ## Installation
 The application can be installed: